notzastix/BlooketCheatTools/information.md

 # Bypassing?

-We can bypass these patches to an extent there are already bypasses for the alert(), prompt() and confirm() patch [here](https://github.com/ZasticBradyn/BlooketCheatTools/blob/main/bypasses/bypass.js) and there is a known fix for the tokens problem, just add 250 tokens twice and it won't detect (maby add some delay aswell, or different increments of tokens), but there is no public bypass for the React problem, so how i would go about it is looking through Ben's code and attempting to find how he is patching it and then coding a bypass.
+We can bypass these patches to an extent there are already bypasses for the alert(), prompt() and confirm() patch [here](https://github.com/ZasticBradyn/BlooketCheatTools/blob/main/bypasses/bypass.js) and there is a known fix for the tokens problem, just add 250 tokens twice and it won't detect (maby add some delay aswell, or different increments of tokens), for example in goldquest their is value `gold` and `gold2` and if they arent equal to eachother it kicks you from the game, their is also the `.alternative` which also may be checked from time to time.

 <p>- zastix</p>